jake-billings/research-microgrid/README.md

 2. Sent via JADE to Receiver Agent
 3. Sent from Receiver Agent to Frontend Client via Socket.io

+See `docs/Spec.docx` for more documentation/explanation of the communication protocol.
+It is important to understand the architecture before working on this repository.

 ![JUnit Run Config](docs/screenshots/simplifiedDataFlow.png)

 ## Prerequisites